ssbc/ssb-config/README.md

 Options:

 * `connections` *(object)* Details `incoming` and `outgoing` connections behaviour (see below)
+* `remote` ...
+TODO ... a multisever address for ... (in the future this may be deprecated / derived from `connections`
 * `timeout`: *(number)* Number of milliseconds a replication stream can idle before it's automatically disconnected.
 Defaults to `30000`.
 * `pub` *(boolean)* Replicate with pub servers.
 Defaults to `true`.
 * `local` *(boolean)* Replicate with local servers found on the same network via `udp`.
 Defaults to `true`.